AI to Address Delayed and Inaccurate Crypto Price Data in Trading Risk Management

 When markets move fast, data quality often worsens (rate limits, reconnects, bursty updates).
 That’s precisely when your risk system needs to be most conservative.

-Bolded takeaway: Data quality is a first-class risk factor.
+Takeaway: Data quality is a first-class risk factor.
 Your controls should tighten automatically when the price feed becomes less trustworthy.

 A practical framework: treat market data as a scored sensor